Student Support Services

 Indiana University undergraduate students enrolled in the IU School of Medicine Health Professions Program can access a wide range of support services from IU School of Medicine as well as those available through Indiana University, including academic advising, financial aid, and other important services.

 A professional advisor is available to assist Health Professions Program students who are working on the prerequisites for a professional program.
 Once admitted to a professional program, students are advised by faculty within the program.
 It is the student’s responsibility to seek counseling and guidance.
-The student is responsible for planning a program to meet degree requirements and for filing a completed application by the specific program’s application deadline.
-Find a complete list of resources related to program admission requirements, cost sheets and equivalency grids on MedNet’s HPP Student Advising page.
+Students are responsible for planning a program to meet degree requirements and for filing a completed application by the specific program’s application deadline.
+Resources related to program admission requirements, cost sheets and equivalency grids are available on each degree program page.

 An academic advisor for Health Professions Programs is available daily in the Van Nuys Medical Science Building Room 203.
 Office hours are also available Tuesday mornings in the Health and Life Science Academic and Career Advising Center (Hine Hall, Suite 241).
-To make an appointment to meet with an academic advisor at the Hine Hall location or in the Health Professions Program Administrative Office, call 317-278-4752.
+To make an appointment to meet with an academic advisor at the Hine Hall location or in the Health Professions Program Administrative Office, call 317-278-4752 or email AskHPP.